Bo-Fremling/rhythm-theory-release/README.md

 For a one-page overview, see WHAT_IS_RT.md.

-This repository hosts release archives of the Rhythm Theory (RT) project.
+This repository hosts release archives of the Rhythm Theory (RT).

 [![RT](rt_cover_ab_view.png)]